 Multifaceted Domain-Specific Document Embeddings

-This page corresponds to our demo paper submission titled "Multifaceted Domain-Specific Document Embeddings" by Julian Risch, Philipp Hager, and Ralf Krestel.
-The submission is currently under review at NAACL'21.
-It is based on a Master's thesis by Philipp Hager.
+This page corresponds to our demo paper titled "Multifaceted Domain-Specific Document Embeddings" by Julian Risch, Philipp Hager, and Ralf Krestel.
+It has been accepted for presentation at NAACL'21 and is based on a Master's thesis by Philipp Hager.

 To show the practical feasibility of our approach, we implemented a demo, which can be accessed here.
 Our source code and the evaluation datasets are available on GitHub and a screencast is on YouTube.